This article provides answers to common error messages on Robot.

 This message means that a transfer block has been placed on the particular domain concerned (

-clientTransferProhibited or similar).
-This can be checked via a whois query for example.
+clientTransferProhibited or something similar).
+You can check on this by doing a whois query, for example.

-This error message usually occurs with .de/.at domains only.
-An example of such an error message:
+This error message usually only occurs with .de/.at domains.
+Here's an example of such an error message:

 --- status: failed transaction: QRO20100831152413-021702400-812318t2 message: - text: Required glue record is missing. argument: ns1.your-server.de. level: error code: 318 - text: Required glue record is missing. argument: ns2.your-server.de. level: error code: 318 reference: 812318

-If the hostnames of the nameservers are located within the new domain, then glue records need to be entered into the
+If the hostnames of the nameservers are located within the new domain, then you need to enter glue records into the

 Primary Nameserver und